 First, you simply pour the substrate in the tank and arrange it according to your taste and preference.
 Then fill the tank with water.

 Finally, plant your plants into the substrate.
 Put in decorations and devices.
-And place all your beautiful fish in the tank.
+And then place all your beautiful fish in the tank.

 Related Buyer’s Guides and Aquarium Adviser Lists: